The Night You Get Lost in Venice and Find Everything

 The official rate is 80 EUR for 30 minutes, 100 EUR after 7PM, for up to six passengers.
 That's 13-16 EUR per person if you share.
 The gondoliers negotiate routes but not prices — the prices are set by the city.

-Here's my take: skip the Grand Canal route.
+Here's the take: skip the Grand Canal route.
 Everyone does it, it's crowded with vaporetti, and you've already seen it from the Line 1 water bus (24-hour pass: 25 EUR, much better value).
 Instead, ask for the small canals of San Polo or Dorsoduro.
 The narrow waterways where buildings lean so close overhead you could touch both walls.
 Where you hear nothing but water lapping against stone and the occasional creak of a shutter.

 The Doge's Palace and the Bridge of Sighs